sfu-ireceptor/turnkey-service-php/README.md

 Create an [AIRR-seq data](https://www.nature.com/articles/ni.3873) repository within minutes.

-See the [iReceptor Turnkey](http://www.ireceptor.org/repositories#turnkey) section of the [iReceptor website](http://www.ireceptor.org/) for more information.

-The remainder of this document only provides some technical details and the installation procedure.
+For more information, go to the [iReceptor Turnkey](http://www.ireceptor.org/repositories#turnkey) section of the iReceptor website.
+The remainder of this document only provides technical details and the installation procedure.

 ## What is the iReceptor Turnkey?
 - a database